eyecan-ai/pipelime-python/docs/sequences/sequences.md

 ```

 Generally, caching data can drastically speedup a pipeline in which you need to access the same data multiple times, but with the major drawback of increasing the memory usage.
+However, you should also consider **when** data caching happens: if you are amidst of a complex processing, the item object you are loading may be a shallow copy of the original one, so the cached data will be lost when the item is destroyed.

 ## Modifying Data

 In this section, we will write our first and very simple data pipeline.
 Please keep in mind that **there are far better ways to do this**, the example here is simply to make you familiar with the core pipelime functionalities.

 Pipelime objects should be treated as immutable: i.e. you should not directly modify them, but only create altered copies of them.
 By "modifying" a sequence we really mean to create a new sequence, new samples and new items that contain altered versions of the original data, without never modifying anything in-place: the old sequence still remains untouched.
+Be aware, however, that pipelime usually shares any data that is not modified, so the memory footprint of chained operations is usually very low.

 Why did we just say that pipelime objects *should be treated as* immutable and not that they simply *are* immutable?
 Well, this is python and there is no actual way to prevent you from, let's say, modifying a numpy array within an item inplace and pretend nothing has happened.
-We can simply consider this a bad practice, and ask you to avoid it, like you would avoid accessing a field that starts with "_".
+We can simply consider this a **bad practice**, and ask you to avoid it, like you would avoid accessing a field that starts with "_".

 Let's modify the "mini mnist" dataset by:
 1. Keeping only the samples with even index.